mariushobbhahn/mariushobbhahn.github.io/_posts/2022-05-24-opinion_change_3.md

 This, of course, doesn’t mean that current militaries are optimal, they usually have problems with inefficient spending or bad norms.

 There are two further observations.
 1. Signal boosting one's own pacifism by voting for defunding of the military or lobbying against international military cooperation might feel purifying but usually just leads to more harm.
-For example, not joining the fight against ISIS might feel like “not being responsible for bad things” but still be worse counterfactually for the people killed by ISIS.
+For example, not joining the fight against ISIS might feel like “not being responsible for bad things” but is still worse counterfactually for the people killed by ISIS.
 2. The more you denounce the military the worse it becomes.
 If people present a picture of the military as a bunch of Nazis who primarily engage in war crimes the most qualified people will choose not to join.
 Thus, the pool of candidates gets worse and the probability of people with strong ideological reasons, e.g. the Nazis and maniacs, getting selected for lack of better candidates is higher, thus increasing the likelihood of Nazis and war crimes.

 Both of these are prime examples of signaling that makes you feel better but is worse for the world.